-The airline can also offer extras at the time of booking, such as allocating premium seating based on traveller status or offering upgrades using points or miles.
+The airline can also offer extras at the time of booking, such as allocating premium seating based on traveler status or offering upgrades using points or miles.

-It's no wonder then that most travellers now expect this level of customisation and options when booking corporate travel.
+It's no wonder then that most travelers now expect this level of customisation and options when booking corporate travel.

 In Australia, the average spend on airline ancillaries is around $50 per segment.
 NDC at last gives travel buyers control and visibility over that spend.

 Let’s take a look at a frequent corporate traveler who needs to book an upcoming long-haul trip.
 Because this person is a frequent traveler as defined by her company’s travel policy, she is entitled to certain travel benefits.